 Awards and Grants

-Earlier this year, the Computing Research Association’s UR2PhD team announced that it would be accepting proposals from non-profit organizations interested in supporting gender-marginalized students in computing.
-Today, we are thrilled to announce that we will award nearly $1.5M to five organizations broadening participation in computing.
+Earlier this year, the Computing Research Association’s UR2PhD team announced that it would be accepting proposals from non-profit organizations supporting computing students.
+UR2PhD awarded nearly $1.5M to five organizations.

 The UR2PhD leadership team is pleased to support organizations whose missions prioritize people and emphasize impact.
-Christine Alvarado, Associate Dean of the Division of Undergraduate Education at the University of California, San Diego and UR2PhD Program Leader shares, “We’re truly looking forward to collaborating with these partners to achieve our shared goal of increasing the number of women and gender-marginalized students pursuing PhDs in computing.
-Each partner brings unique and complementary expertise that, together, will make it possible for women and gender-marginalized students from all backgrounds, demographics, abilities and circumstances to get excited about research and pursue their PhDs.”
+Christine Alvarado, Associate Dean of the Division of Undergraduate Education at the University of California, San Diego and UR2PhD Program Leader shares, “We’re truly looking forward to collaborating with these partners to achieve our shared goal of increasing the number of students pursuing PhDs in computing.
+Each partner brings unique and complementary expertise that, together, will make it possible for students from all backgrounds, demographics, abilities and circumstances to get excited about research and pursue their PhDs.”

-Kelly Shaw, UR2PhD Program Leader and Professor at William College, adds, “Increasing the number of women and gender-marginalized individuals earning PhDs in computing requires support and mentorship at every stage of a student’s career, up through the completion of the PhD.
-These students face unique challenges and no one organization can provide all the resources and guidance they need to be successful.
-We’re proud to be building partnerships that empower women and gender-marginalized students to explore their curiosity in computing research, so that they’re ultimately able to obtain their PhD.”
+Kelly Shaw, UR2PhD Program Leader and Professor at William College, adds, “Increasing the number of students earning PhDs in computing requires support and mentorship at every stage of a student’s career, up through the completion of the PhD.
+Students face unique challenges and no one organization can provide all the resources and guidance they need to be successful.
+We’re proud to be building partnerships that empower undergraduate students to explore their curiosity in computing research, so that they’re ultimately able to obtain their PhD.”

 Institute for African-American Mentoring in Computing Sciences (iAAMCS) / Morehouse College

-iAAMCS will develop a Summer Bridge Experience (SBX) Program to increase interest in pursuing doctoral computing degrees from African American, gender-marginalized individuals. iAAMCS’ SBX program will offer a virtual research and training opportunity that results in students earning 3 hours of college credit, experience with Python programming, and community-building.
+iAAMCS will develop a Summer Bridge Experience (SBX) Program to increase interest in pursuing doctoral computing degrees. iAAMCS’ SBX program will offer a virtual research and training opportunity that results in students earning 3 hours of college credit, experience with Python programming, and community-building.

 Last Mile Education Fund

-Last Mile Education Fund will identify and support low social-economic status students in computing by deploying outreach campaigns, offering targeted supplemental grants, and establishing a Last Mile fund for students from marginalized genders pursuing computing-related PhDs.
+Last Mile Education Fund will support students in computing by deploying outreach campaigns, offering targeted supplemental grants, and establishing a Last Mile fund for students pursuing computing-related PhDs.

 The Computing Alliance of Hispanic-Serving Institutions (CAHSI) / the University of Texas at El Paso

-CAHSI will double the number of Latin@s who apply to graduate school by December 2025.
-To do so, they will be developing and implementing campaigns that deliberately and intentionally recruit more gender-marginalized computing students into local research experiences for undergraduates.
-They will also be creating and establishing programming for the Future Latin@ Graduates in Computing community of practice for LREU gender-marginalized computing students.
+CAHSI will double the number of students participating in their programs who apply to graduate school by December 2025.
+To do so, they will be developing and implementing campaigns that deliberately and intentionally recruit more computing students into local research experiences for undergraduates.
+They will also be creating and establishing programming for their program participants.

 AccessComputing / University of Washington

-AccessComputing will increase the number of women and gender-marginalized individuals with disabilities (WGMD) on track to earn a PhD in a computing field.
-To realize this goal, the team will develop and disseminate resources for women and gender-marginalized individuals with disabilities and faculty who are supporting these students.
-AccessComputing will be leveraging funds to host a National Capacity Building Institute, develop a web page, videos, and webinars, and generate resources for WGMD students.
+AccessComputing will increase the number of students on track to earn a PhD in a computing field.
+To realize this goal, the team will develop and disseminate resources for students and faculty.
+AccessComputing will be leveraging funds to host a National Capacity Building Institute, develop a web page, videos, and webinars, and generate resources for the community.

 Modern Figures Podcast

-The Modern Figures Podcast will facilitate more engagement of Black women and girls in computing by developing 2 new seasons of inspirational Modern Figures Podcast episodes, organizing listening sessions, raising visibility at affinity group conferences, and providing travel scholarships to gender-marginalized individuals in computing to attend conferences.
+The Modern Figures Podcast will facilitate more engagement of folks in computing by developing 2 new seasons of inspirational Modern Figures Podcast episodes, organizing listening sessions, raising visibility at technical conferences, and providing travel scholarships for students to attend conferences.

-In selecting the recipients of the awards, the committee prioritized proposals that complemented UR2PhD’s program goals.
+In selecting the recipients of the awards, the committee selected proposals that complemented UR2PhD’s program goals.
 UR2PhD is grateful to have received several competitive proposals from organizations striving to broaden participation in computing.
-CRA hopes to continue to see diverse, dynamic initiatives and programs that meet the needs of underrepresented individuals in computing.
+CRA hopes to continue to see dynamic initiatives and programs that meet the needs of computing students.

 We look forward to sharing highlights from these exciting projects in the future.

-NOTE: While CRA’s UR2PhD program intends to increase the number of gender-marginalized students pursuing graduate studies in computing, program activities are not limited to students who identify as gender-marginalized.
-Students do not need to identify as a specific gender, race, or ethnicity to participate.
+NOTE: CRA’s UR2PhD program intends to increase the number of students pursuing graduate studies in computing.
+Program activities are open to North American students.

 UR2PhD: Undergraduate Research Methods Course by Computing Research Association’s UR2PhD Program.
 This work, “UR2PhD Undergraduate Research Methods Course”, is adapted from “Early Research Scholars Program” by Christine Alvarado, UC San Diego, used under CC BY 4.0.
 “UR2PhD Undergraduate Research Scholars” is licensed under CC BY 4.0 by the Computing Research Association’s UR2PhD Program and is licensed under Creative Commons Attribution-ShareAlike 4.0 International